Too Many Chiefs...

 Metal Gear Solid

 Vulcan Raven was born to Alaskan Indian and Inuit parents.
 He was blessed with shamanic intuition, and he was constantly testing the limits of physical and spiritual strength.
 Raven was a graduate emeritus from the University of Alaska, he took part in the Eskimo-Indian Olympics, and he once walked across the frozen Bering Straight to Siberia.
-After serving as a member of the KGB, Vulcan Raven become a mercenary for hire and joined U.S. Army’s elite FOXHOUND unit.
+After serving as a member of the KGB, Vulcan Raven became a mercenary for hire and joined U.S. Army’s elite FOXHOUND unit.
 His proficiency with heavy weapons made him a force to be reckoned with, and he used everything from Abrams tanks to hydraulic autocannons.
 Vulcan Raven was surrounded by technology, but he reveled at the thought of returning to Mother Earth and becoming one with nature.
 Appropriately enough, he was eaten by his own ravens after he was defeated on the battlefield.

 4